tracel-ai/burn/README.md

 When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.

 As an example, you could write your own GELU activation function with the high level tensor api (see Rust code snippet below).
-Then, at runtime, a custom low-level kernel will be automatically created for your specific implementation (see WGSL kernel below) and will rival a handcrafted GPU implementation.

 ```rust
 fn gelu_custom<B: Backend, const D: usize>(x: Tensor<B, D>) -> Tensor<B, D> {